Last Updated on March 27, 2021

-One this I can guarantee is that you will be working out how you can incorporate some of these great train journeys in Europe into your future travel plans!
+One this I can guarantee is that you will be planning to incorporate some of these great train journeys in Europe into your future travel plans!
 As we have not (yet) managed to take every train trip possible in Europe I asked travel bloggers to share their favourite European rail journey.

 You will find both practical and inspirational information included in our selection of 23 of the best train journeys in Europe.

 The Snowdon Mountain Railway runs from Llanberis to the peak of Mount Snowdon which is the highest mountain in Wales at 1085 meters.
 The total length of the railway is 4 miles 1188 yards (7.53 km)

 The journey to the top is made possible by 4 coal-fired steam locomotives which were built in Switzerland between 1895 and 1922.

 As you climb the mountain don’t miss the amazing views of the surrounding mountains.
 On a clear day, you can also see all the way to the North Wales Coastline.